phillcoxon/loadwatch/readme.md

 chmod 700 /root/loadwatch/bin/loadwatch.sh
 vim /root/loadwatch/bin/loadwatch.sh
 ```
-Copy and paste the contents of loadwatch.sh into vim and save.
+Copy and paste the contents of the correct loadwatch.sh into vim and save.

 **Using git:**